-CPSC staff received reports of 11 incidents involving 11 victims of circulation entrapments from 2013 through 2017.
+CPSC staff received reports of 11 incidents involving 11 victims of circulation entrapments from 2014 through 2018.
 Appendix A provides the methodology for extracting the data and updating the database, and Appendix B provides the summary of the 11 reports.
 For this period, there were two fatalities (spa) and nine injuries (4 pool and 5 spa).
 Figure 1 displays the yearly counts of reported victims based on severity (fatality and injury).
-Reporting in CPSRMS is ongoing for the years 2015 through 2017.
+Reporting in CPSRMS is ongoing for the years 2016 through 2018.

-Figure 1 Number of Victims of Reported Circulation Entrapments Associated with Pools, Spas, and Whirlpool Bathtubs by Year of Incident and Injury Severity, 2013-2017
+Figure 1 Number of Victims of Reported Circulation Entrapments Associated with Pools, Spas, and Whirlpool Bathtubs by Year of Incident and Injury Severity, 2014-2018

 Source: CPSC database, including the Consumer Product Safety Risk Management System (CPSRMS) and National Electronic Injury Surveillance System (NEISS).
-Reporting is ongoing for 2015-2017.
+Reporting in CPSRMS is ongoing for 2016-2018.

 Among the 11 victims, four (36 percent) were associated with incidents in pools, and seven (64 percent) were associated with spas.
-No circulation entrapment incident associated with whirlpool bathtubs was reported to have occurred from 2013 through 2017.
+No circulation entrapment incident associated with whirlpool bathtubs was reported to have occurred from 2014 through 2018.
 Table 1 shows these counts by year.

-Table 1 Number of Victims of Reported Circulation Entrapments Associated with Pools, Spas, and Whirlpool Bathtubs by Year of Incident and Product Category, 2013-2017
+Number of Victims of Reported Circulation Entrapments Associated with Pools, Spas, and Whirlpool Bathtubs by Year of Incident and Product Category, 2014-2018

 Year Pool Spa Total

+2018 2 - 2

 2017 2 - 2

 2016 - 4 4

-2015 - 1
+2015 - 1 1

 2014 - 2 2

-2013 2 - 2

 Total 4 7 11

 Source: CPSC databases, including CPSRMS and NEISS.
-Reporting is ongoing for 2015-2017.
-No incident associated with whirlpool bathtubs was reported to have occurred from 2013 through 2017.
+Reporting in CPSRMS is ongoing for 2016-2018.
+No incident associated with whirlpool bathtubs was reported to have occurred from 2014 through 2018.

-One more incident occurred in residential locations (6 victims, 55 percent) than in public locations (5 victims, 45 percent).
+One more incident occurred in public locations (6 victims, 55 percent) than in residential locations (5 victims, 45 percent).
 Figure 2 presents the frequency of reported victims by location and severity.

-Figure 2 Number of Victims of Reported Circulation Entrapments Associated with Pools, Spas, and Whirlpool Bathtubs by Incident Location and Injury Severity, 2013-2017
+Figure 2 Number of Victims of Reported Circulation Entrapments Associated with Pools, Spas, and Whirlpool Bathtubs by Incident Location and Injury Severity, 2014-2018

 Source: CPSC databases, including CPSRMS and NEISS.
-Reporting is ongoing for 2015-2017.
+Reporting in CPSRMS is ongoing for 2016-2018.
+No incident associated with whirlpool bathtubs was reported to have occurred from 2014 through 2018.

-Among the four pool victims, 75 percent were in residential pools.
+Among the four pool victims, 50 percent were in residential pools.
 Among the seven spa victims, 43 percent were in residential locations and 57 percent were at nonresidential locations, such as a hotel or motel.
 Table 2 shows the counts by incident location and product category.

-Table 2 Number of Victims of Reported Circulation Entrapments Associated with Pools, Spas, and Whirlpool Bathtubs by Incident Location and Product Category, 2013-2017
+Table 2 Number of Victims of Reported Circulation Entrapments Associated with Pools, Spas, and Whirlpool Bathtubs by Incident Location and Product Category, 2014-2018

 Location Pool Spa Total

-Public 1 4 5
+Public 2 4 6

-Residential 3 3 6
+Residential 2 3 5

 Total 4 7 11